 The first advantage women have is that they typically weigh less than men and require 20–25 percent fewer calories to maintain their weight.
 The more a spaceship carries, the more fuel it takes to propel a rocket past the stratosphere and on to the Red Planet (and the more fuel a rocket carries, the more fuel it needs to lift that fuel along with everything else).
 Today, it costs about $10,000 per pound to propel something into space, so even the smallest discrepancy in weight makes a significant difference.

 Women also have a psychological edge.
 Astronauts going to Mars will have to live together in a confined space for up to three years, forced to deal with the challenges of interacting and sometimes clashing personalities.
 There’s really nowhere to go if things get tense.
+Additionally, the communication delay back to Houston will reach up to 20 minutes, creating a 40-minute time delay in a two-way conversation.
+In a study conducted by NASA in 2014, time delays impact both team performance and emotional wellbeing.
+Even just a 50-second time delay frustrated the crewmembers and real-time communication improved morale.

 Research has also shown that while men do better in shorter-term goal-directed situations, women have an edge when it comes to handling longer-term missions.
 NASA has studied the journal entries of astronauts who spent prolonged periods on the International Space Station and found that women report fewer episodes of negative moods than men.